Branding Case Study: How 5 Brands Tripled Their Leads/Sales With Brand Positioning

 Skillcorner, a start-up Football software product in France, needs help with improving their customer experience on their technology, and with rebranding so that they acquire more clients.

-So, Black Pizza, an ergonomy (UX/UI) and branding agency certified by Sortlist, came up with a brand positioning strategy that includes making the brand’s website immersive and lively so that it can better showcase the technological aspect of the product – thereby making the tool super intuitive for the users.
+So, Black Pizza, an ergonomy (UX/UI) and branding agency certified by Sortlist, came up with a brand positioning strategy that includes making the brand’s website immersive and lively so that it can better showcase the technological aspect of the product – thereby making the tool super intuitive for the users and allows them to interact with the business.

 “Like the players on the pitch, the icotype is made up of small dots forming an S. The frame refers to the world of data.
 The chosen typography presents notions of technicality, the point of the “i” echoes those who make up the icotype.” – Black Pizza, explaining the new design.

-Also, the branding agency revised the graphic asset of the visualisation tool; rebranding the product more effectively as it becomes more modernised and adaptable to the various formats that help it be integrated into the clients’ websites.
+Also, the branding agency with the help of designers revised the graphic asset of the visualisation tool; rebranding the product more effectively as it becomes more modernised and adaptable to the various formats that help it be integrated into the consumers’ websites.

 “Since the graphic overhaul of our identity and our showcase site, incoming calls from prospects have multiplied by 10.” – Hugo Bordigoni, Skillcorner Founder & CEO